Yashsmakwana/ADA/README.md

 #### (If you place sources under src/, adjust the compile/run commands accordingly, e.g. javac -d out src/*.java)

 ### 🗺️ Roadmap / TODO

-     ⃣Switch to BitSet to cut memory by ~32 × ⃣Implement a segmented sieve for n > 1 000 000 000
+ ⃣  Switch to BitSet to cut memory by ~32 ×
+ ⃣  Implement a segmented sieve for n > 1 000 000 000
-     ⃣Add an Euler / linear sieve variant
+ ⃣  Add an Euler / linear sieve variant
-     ⃣Write unit tests using JUnit 5
+ ⃣  Write unit tests using JUnit 5
-     ⃣Provide JMH micro-benchmarks
+ ⃣  Provide JMH micro-benchmarks
-     ⃣Add more algorithms (GCD variants, BFS/DFS, Dijkstra, …)
+ ⃣  Add more algorithms (GCD variants, BFS/DFS, Dijkstra, …)

 ### Feel free to pick any item, open an issue, or send a PR!
 ### 🤝 Contributing
-    Fork 📌, then create a feature branch 🪄.
+#### Fork 📌, then create a feature branch 🪄.
-    Follow the project’s code style ( google-java-format recommended ).
+#### Follow the project’s code style ( google-java-format recommended ).
-    PRs must compile cleanly with
+#### PRs must compile cleanly with
 ```bash

     javac -Xlint:all -Werror …